jnigrelli/cornserve/docs/architecture/task.md

 - a single inference of a neural network on GPUs (e.g., Text encoder, Vision encoder, Audio encoder, LLM, DiT, VAE decoder, Vocoder)
 - a composition of the above inference units (e.g., a Vision-Language model, a Thinker-Talker architecture model)

+The former is called a Unit Task, and concrete unit tasks inherit from `cornserve.task.base.UnitTask`.
+On the other hand, the latter is called a Composite Task, and they simply inherit from `cornserve.task.base.Task` and declare their *subtasks* and their execution logic in the `invoke` method.

 Concretely, `MLLMTask` is a composition of `EncoderTask` and `LLMTask`.

 ### Properties